-This diagram shows the movement of the risks when they are assessed in the context of the radical system.
+This diagram shows the movement of the risks when they are assessed in the context of the progressive system.
 With a more complex website, likelihood of a bug increases.
 Also, file conversion error likelihood increases as the process is now more automated and the automated system might have a harder time recognizing an incorrect conversion.
 However, the biggest risk, improper digital rights obtainment drops in likelihood as does data transfer error.

 9.3 Risk Mitigation Strategy